ophub/amlogic-s9xxx-armbian/README.md

 ```
 2. Clone the repository to the local. `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`
 3. Create the `build/output/images` folder, and upload the Armbian image of the `lepotato` board ( Eg: `Armbian_21.11.0-trunk_Lepotato_buster_current_5.10.67.img` ) to this `~/amlogic-s9xxx-armbian/build/output/images` directory.
 4. Enter the `~/amlogic-s9xxx-armbian` root directory.
-And run Eg: `sudo ./make s905x3` to make armbian for `amlogic s9xxx`.
+And run Eg: `sudo ./rebuild s905x3` to build armbian for `amlogic s9xxx`.
 The generated Armbian image is in the `build/output/images` directory under the root directory.

 ## Compile a custom kernel